 - Complimentary valet parking

 - Universal CityWalk Party Pass

-You can further enhance your experience with additional tickets for the on-site attractions such as the cinema, Blue Man Group and mini-golf.
+You can further enhance your experience with additional tickets for the on-site attractions such as the cinema and mini golf.

 Park Tickets: $339.99 per person based on visiting all 3 parks over 3 days

 Universal Studios offers two dining plan tiers which start from $25.99 + tax.
 However, in most cases, I’ve found it’s more affordable and flexible to instead purchase the food at the park as you go.

 The cost of food is as you might expect more expensive than at a food court in a shopping mall, that said, I’ve never had a bad meal at Universal Studios and the themes of the restaurants and dishes are an experience in themselves.